Numerical Hopf-Lax formulae for Hamilton-Jacobi equations on unstructured geometries

 Since at the minimum point $\bar y$ we have $\mathcal F_j'(\bar y)=0$, the difference $\mathcal F_j(x_k)-\mathcal F_j(\bar y)$, for $x_k-\bar y=O(\Delta x)$, may be estimated via a Taylor expansion centred at $\bar y$ as

 This requires to give an upper bound on the second derivative of $\mathcal F_j$.
 We have

 The first term in the right-hand side is bounded for a smooth solution, while the second, given the boundedness of ${H^*}''$, is of order $1/\Delta t$.
-Then, the difference between the minimum of $\mathcal F_j$ and its minimum value at the nodes is $O(\|{H^*}''\|_\infty\Delta x^2)$, and the consistency error turns out to be
+Then, the difference between the minimum of $\mathcal F_j$ and its minimum value at the nodes is $O(\|{H^*}''\|_\infty\Delta x^2)$, and the consistency error reads